Website-2/zbp-language-services.github.io/certified-translation.md

 * How I can help for translations: personal documents for wedding ceremonies, visa and passport applications, etc., even if it's urgent
 * How I can help for interpreting: whether you need someone for your visit to the registry office for your wedding, you're organising an entirely bilingual wedding day, or you need someone for a general appointment at a registration office, just let me know and I can help with the interpreting and organisation
 <br><br><br>
+* I'm a translator and interpreter certified in Germany by the courts of Berlin and Munich
+* I feature on the [list of translators and interpreters](https://find-a-professional-service-abroad.service.csd.fcdo.gov.uk/find/translators-interpreters?country=Germany) held by the British Embassy
+<br><br><br>
 ><small>"Ich hätte überhaupt keine Bedenken, mich sofort wieder an Frau Bahrani-Peacock zu wenden.
 Ich war sehr zufrieden, vor allem damit, dass Frau Bahrani-Peacock immer sehr schnell geantwortet hat und auch wirklich gut erklärt hat, welche Möglichkeiten es in meiner Situation gab."<br>
 – J., Certified translation client</small>